-• Home Builder Sales Representatives: Effective October 1, 2008, sales representatives for home builders were required to register with the Unit.
+• Home Builder Sales Representatives: Sales representatives for home builders are required to register with the Unit.
 A home builder sales representative is an individual employed by a home builder as the home builder's representative to consumers regarding the purchase of a new home from the home builder.
 Sales representatives are required to complete a registration form and pay a \$300 registration fee for a 2-year registration.
-As of July 1, 2017, there were 683 registered sales representatives who worked for 194 builders.
+As of July 1, 2019, there were 654 registered sales representatives who worked for 161 builders.

-• Home Builder Guaranty Fund: During the 2008 session, the General Assembly created a Home Builder Guaranty Fund to protect buyers of new homes who purchase a new home from a registered home builder and suffer an actual loss as the result of:
+• Home Builder Guaranty Fund: The General Assembly created a Home Builder Guaranty Fund to protect buyers of new homes who purchase a new home from a registered home builder and suffer an actual loss as the result of: